History of Jaques Samuel Pianos

-In 1935, owing to political unrest in the region, Jaques Samuel and his wife moved from Austria to the UK with his wife Erna.
+Due to political unrest in the run up to the Second World War, Jaques Samuel moved from Austria to the UK with his wife Erna.

-Jaques Samuel (right) with Richard Strauss and Frieda Hempel.
+Jaques Samuel (right), Richard Strauss & Frieda Hempel.

-In 1996 Terence Lewis was appointed Managing Director of Jaques Samuel Pianos - he was formerly piano buyer at Harrods).
-The shop is completely refurbished and the business modernized – the staff are even given computers!
+In 1996 Terence Lewis was appointed Managing Director of Jaques Samuel Pianos - he was formerly piano buyer at Harrods.
+The shop was then completely refurbished and the business modernized.

-Practice rooms are introduced starting with one (gradually increasing to sixteen in 2018).
+Practice rooms were introduced starting with just one (gradually increasing to sixteen by 2018!).